 As people prefer to raise cats as indoor pets these kinds of days, they have a much safer living environment compare to their wild ancestors.
 That being said, your creative furball might still find a few ways to hurt itself.
-Self-inflicting traumatic wounds in cats get infected easily and if that occur, scabs develop.
+Self-inflicting traumatic wounds in cats get infected easily and if that occurs, scabs develop.
 Fortunately, a combination of feline topical and oral antibiotics should be more than enough to take care of the issue.
 That being said, cat parents must refrain from handing out drugs to cats without first obtaining clearance from the vets.

 Being curious creatures, cats launch themselves straight toward insects without a care in the world.
 If the insects happen to be butterflies then everything would be fine in most cases.
 On the other hand, if your kitty inadvertently pounces on insects that could sting/bite such as bees, it's going to be in trouble.
-Stings and bites of insects often lead to localize reactions which generate intense itchy feelings.
-Scabs caused by insects stings/bites tend to be few in number and antihistamine medication shall improve the conditions of the pets in no time.
+Stings and bites of insects often lead to localize reactions that generate intense itchy feelings.
+Scabs caused by insect stings/bites tend to be few in number and antihistamine medication shall improve the conditions of the pets in no time.

 Primarily caused by ear mites, mange in cats creates an assortment of issues: extreme itching, hair loss, scabs and others.
 Overall, mange usually shows up right around the neck and the head of the pets.
-For most of the time, packs of cats that live in the outdoor have higher chances of having mange on them compared to indoor cats.
+Most of the time, packs of cats that live in the outdoor have higher chances of having mange on them compared to indoor cats.
 To properly address the mange as well as the ear mites behind it, soothing shampoos, topical medications, injectable drugs and so on shall be used.

 A couple of skin cancers like mast cell tumor, melanoma, carcinoma and so on could be the reasons why scabs show up your fluffy friend.
 Only veterinarians have the means and skills to diagnose cancers which is why it's a good idea for pet owners to take cats to veterinary clinics once scabs emerge.
-To take care of the cancerous formations in cats, surgery as well as radiation and chemotherapy would likely be required.
+To take care of the cancerous formations in cats, surgery, as well as radiation and chemotherapy, would likely be required.
 In most cases, the earlier the pets receive treatment, the higher the chance of survival.

 Is It Absolutely To Take Your Furball To The Vets

-After learning all the possible answer to the question of "why does my cat have scabs", you have to think about what to do next.
+After learning all the possible answers to the question of "why does my cat have scabs", you have to think about what to do next.
 While it's possible for cat parents to address scabs in the feline by themselves, a trip to the vets is always a safe bet.
-Veterinarians would carry out a series of test to deduce the origin of the scabs and how to tackle them.
+Veterinarians would carry out a series of tests to deduce the origin of the scabs and how to tackle them.
 So if your top priority is the health of your kitty, it's widely advised that you make an appointment at the local veterinary clinics.